astefanutti/camel-cdi/quickstarts/README.md

 ### Eclipse Jetty

-To play with the different camel CDI quickstarts and run or deploy them into a Jetty Web Container, we have designed the web-jetty module to add the required dependencies, web resources needed and include the maven plugins that you will use to run the container locally or generates the that next you will be able to deploy into the container.
+To play with the different camel CDI quickstarts and run or deploy them into a Jetty Web Container, we have designed the maven web-jetty module to include the required dependencies, web resources needed and configure the maven plugins that you will use to launch the container locally or generates the
+WAR that next you will be able to deploy into the container.

 TODO : Explain what is required/needed to use/play with Weld CDI & Jetty